-VCMU 4989 Senior Recital
+VCMU 4989 Senior Recital 0 to 1

 Students must enroll during the semester of their senior recital performance.
 Students seeking the performance degree must enroll for one hour credit.
 All others enroll for zero credit.
 Evaluation is based on the student's performance of the recital, and the final grade given by a committee of the voice faculty.